 - Comparative reports across campaigns and segments.

-These deeper analytics transform the question “what does Mailchimp do for us?” into a quantifiable one instead of an assumption for teams that consider email as a primary profit source.
-The detail is also instrumental in explaining the transitions from Essentials to Standard and Premium plans, even when Mailchimp pricing increases.
+These deeper analytics transform the question “what does Mailchimp do for us?” into a quantifiable one, rather than an assumption, for teams that consider email a primary profit source.
+The detail is also instrumental in explaining the transitions from the Essentials to the Standard and Premium plans, even as Mailchimp pricing increases.

 Using Analytics for Real Decisions